sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 Many other constraints can also be provided with your job submission.
 However, by adding more constraints it may become more difficult to schedule and execute your job.
-See the Slurm manual (https://slurm.schedmd.com) for more information and please note that not all constraint options are implemented on Spider.
+See the Slurm manual (https://slurm.schedmd.com) for more information and please note that not all constraint options are implemented on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data
+Extraction and Redistribution)`.
 In case you are in doubt then please contact :ref:`our helpdesk <helpdesk>`.